 - Can I import a product over the internet or by post?

 Personal import of medicinal cannabis products is not permitted.
-We also strongly advise against ordering Cannabis or Cannabis Oil online in South Africa as often the products are not tested or reproducible.
 If you are wanting to buy Cannabis Oil or CBD Oil in South Africa then please CLICK HERE.

 - How do I get a licence to legally grow or sell Cannabis in South Africa?